Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 • ‘ß’ represents the double ‘s’ (ss) in German

 The main language in Austria is German.
-Some people also speak English but knowing a few of the words relevant to your motorhoming Austria road trip will help on occasion.
+Some people also speak English, but knowing some words relevant to your motorhoming Austria road trip will occasionally help.

 • Motorhome → Wohnmobile